Acocks Green: The Stockfield Estate

 The Stockfield Estate was one of Birmingham's many interwar housing estates built by the city council during the 1920s and 1930s to rehouse people from inner-city slums.
 The houses proved popular thanks to the inclusion of electricity, running water, indoor toilets, bathrooms and gardens.
 The houses, constructed from concrete and designed in the 'Parkinson' style, were declared defective by law in 1985 and structural tests concluded that damage was so severe that repair would not be possible.
 This meant that the 477 houses had to be demolished, however, Birmingham City Council did not have the financial services available to carry out the work.
 Residents of the estate set up an Estate Development Group and architects Webb Seeger Moorhouse were invited to prepare a masterplan for the estate.
-The masterplan and the proposal to establish a community association were publicly announced in October 1989 at a public meeting.
+The masterplan and the proposal to establish a community association were publicly announced in October 1989.
 Residents unanimously approved the plans.
 Stockfield Community Association was formed in 1991 and a redevelopment partnership was then formed between the Community Association, Birmingham City Council, Halifax Building Society and Bromford Carinthia Housing Association, with Anthony Collins Solicitors and Webb Seeger Moorhouse Community Architects giving support.
-Wimpey Homes were appointed as the developers and work on the first phase of the estate commenced in July 1991.
+Wimpey Homes were appointed developers and work on the first phase of the estate commenced in July 1991.
 This was met with opposition from some residents refusing to move and the crime on the estate was so bad that the washing machine in the show home provided by Wimpey was stolen.
 The first phase, saw 17 Bromford family homes for rent, opened in the summer of 1991 by the Lord Mayor of Birmingham.
-By 1998, all four phases of the estate were completed by Wimpey Homes.
+By 1998, all four phases of the estate were completed.